MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-RectF-Contains-Methods.md

 ---
-Description: 'This topic lists the Contains methods of the RectF class.
-For a complete list of methods for the RectF class, see RectF Methods.' ms.assetid: '59ecbc4d-88d8-4d37-a1af-ed1da536406c'
+Description: This topic lists the Contains methods of the RectF class.
+For a complete list of methods for the RectF class, see RectF Methods. ms.assetid: 59ecbc4d-88d8-4d37-a1af-ed1da536406c
-title: 'RectF.Contains methods'
+title: RectF.Contains methods
+ms.date: 07/02/2019
 ---

 # RectF.Contains methods